Link search Menu Expand Document

 Open Max and start a new patcher.

-Create a new object (press N) and type bpatcher serialosc and then hit enter.
-A bpatcher window will appear, resize this to match the long rectangle.
+and then hit enter.
+A bpatcher window will appear.
+Resize it to match the long rectangle pictured below.

-Plug in your grid and it will appear in the serialosc box.
+Plug in your grid and it will appear in the box.
 If you connect more than one grid, you can choose which device to communicate with via the dropdown.

 2. Basics

-Messages are sent to serialosc through the top left inlet, and received out the bottom left outlet.
+through the top left inlet, and device interaction messages are transmitted through the bottom left outlet.

 See grid-studies-2-1.maxpat for this section.